-Reno is the second largest metropolitan area in Nevada, with a population of approximately 450,000 according to the most recently available census data, and is located at the base of the Sierra Nevada Mountains along Interstate 80, approximately 135 miles east of Sacramento, California and 225 miles east of San Francisco, California.
-Reno is a destination market that attracts year-round visitation by offering gaming, numerous summer and winter recreational activities and popular special events such as national bowling tournaments.
-Management believes that approximately two-thirds of visitors to the Reno market arrive by some form of ground transportation.
-Popular special events include the National Championship Air Races, a PGA tour event, Street Vibrations, a motorcycle event, and Hot August Nights, a vintage car event.

-According to the Reno-Sparks Convention & Visitors Authority (the "Visitors Authority"), the greater Reno area attracted approximately 4.7 million and 4.6 million visitors during the years 2015 and 2014, respectively.
-Based on information reported by the Nevada State Gaming Control Board, gaming revenues for the Reno/Sparks gaming markets were \$694.0 million, \$671.6 million and \$670.1 million in 2015, 2014 and 2013, respectively.
+Reno is located at the base of the Sierra Nevada Mountains along Interstate 80, approximately 135 miles east of Sacramento, California and 225 miles east of San Francisco, California.
+Reno, along with nearby Lake Tahoe, is a destination market that attracts year-round visitation by offering gaming, numerous summer and winter recreational activities and popular special events.
+Consequently, we believe that our success is influenced to some degree by the Lake Tahoe market.
+We believe that approximately two-thirds of visitors to the Reno market arrive by some form of ground transportation.
+Popular special events include the United States Bowling Congress Men's and Open Championship bowling tournaments, National Championship Air Races, a PGA tour event, Street Vibrations, a motorcycle event, and Hot August Nights, a vintage car event.
+Based on information reported by the Nevada State Gaming Control Board, gaming revenues for the Reno/Sparks gaming markets were \$723.3 million, \$694.0 million and \$671.6 million in 2016, 2015 and 2014, respectively.